 - Permit access for all employees to a specific URL that would otherwise be blocked based on its category. - Block all clients in a specific role from a suspicious uncategorized URL while the site is investigated. - Permit temporary access to a URL for certain members of a group while continuing to block the site for the rest of the group. - Permit access to URLs only when accessed from specific sites (referers).
-See "What is a Referer?" (version 8.3 or version 8.2) in the Administrator Help for additional information.
+See "What is a Referer?" in the Administrator Help for additional information.